OSS Fleet Analysis · Innovation Tax Methodology

-We scored 15+ open-source projects your teams depend on—LangChain, Llama, Supabase, Next.js, and more.
-Each one measured for semantic health, issue patterns, and Innovation Tax.
+We scored 15+ open-source projects your teams depend on — LangChain, vLLM, Next.js, and more.
+Each one measured for semantic health, issue topology, and Innovation Tax.
+The same patterns exist in your private repositories.
+You just can't see them yet.

 Fleet Analysis

-Semantic health across 8 major projects
+Semantic health across major

 Elite